Introduction

 sudo apt update

-sudo apt install openjdk-8-jdk -y
+sudo apt install openjdk-11-jdk -y

 java -version

-The output should print the Java version.
+If everything installed correctly, the output should print the Java version:

 Install the apt-transport-https Package